bokulich-lab/q2-kmerizer/README.md

 A [QIIME 2](https://qiime2.org) plugin for generating and working with kmers from biological sequence information.

-Note: this plugin is under active development during pre-release.
-The code should not be considered stable or ready for publication-ready analyses.

 ## Installation instructions

 The easiest way to install q2-kmerizer is to install it directly into an existing installation of [QIIME 2](https://qiime2.org/) (amplicon distribution version 2024.10 or later).
 If you have the QIIME 2 amplicon distribution installed, activate your environment and run the following to install q2-kmerizer into this environment: